Abarim Publications' online Biblical Greek Dictionary

 - The adjective πατρικος (patrikos), meaning paternal (Galatians 1:14 only).

-- The noun πατρις (patris), meaning fatherland (Matthew 13:54, Hebrews 11:14).
+- The noun πατρις (patris), meaning fatherland.
 In the New Testament this term mostly refers to the relatively small region of one's origin: a town and its direct environs.
+It occurs 8 times; see full concordance.

-- Together with the verb παραδιδωμι (paradidomi), meaning to deliver over: the adjective πατροποραδοτος (patroparadotos), meaning handed down from the fathers: tradition (1 Peter 1:18).
+- Together with the verb παραδιδωμι (paradidomi), meaning to deliver over: the adjective πατροποραδοτος (patroparadotos), meaning handed down from the fathers: tradition (1 Peter 1:18 only).